LarionovaAnastasia/data-science-projects/README.md

 # Russian Hadwritten Letters Classification

 **Project Summary** :

+This is a personal data science project launched to apprehend :
+- Keras Sequential model for classification task
+- OpenCV library fror image preprocessing and background noise removing

-The gola of this project is to create an engine capable to automatically classify an image of a handwritten letter into one of 33 categories/letters of Russian alphabet using the deep learning technologies.
+The goal of this project is to create an engine capable to automatically classify an image of a handwritten letter into one of 33 categories/letters of Russian alphabet using the deep learning technologies.

 **Repo structure**

-This project's repo includes the following files:
+This repo includes the following files:

-- The project's final jupyter notebook (notebook.ipynb);
+- The project's notebook (notebook.ipynb);
-- The final pretrained models (best_res_model.h5, best_gray_model.h5, best_full_model.h5)
+- Three trained models  (best_res_model.h5, best_gray_model.h5, best_full_model.h5)
-- 'Data' directory with the used dataset
+- 'Data' directory containing the used dataset

 **Data source** :